Non-uniqueness of the homotopy class of bounded curvature paths

-\begin{remark} The boundary of the region in Remark \ref{condcconf} is a simple closed plane curve.
-By virtue of the Jordan curve theorem, the complement of such a curve consists of exactly two connected components in the plane.
-One of these components is bounded while the other component is unbounded, and the curve is the boundary of each of these components. \end{remark}
+By concatenating $w_1$ and $w_2$ we obtain a simple closed plane curve.
+And, by the Jordan curve theorem, the complement of such a curve consists of exactly two connected components in $\mathbb R^2$.
+One is bounded while the other is unbounded. \end{remark}